Top 7 Things to do in Cottonwood, Arizona

 Jerome, Arizona

-Sedona
+Admire Sedona

 You May Also Like The Best Day Trips from Phoenix

 One of the big things to do in Sedona is to go hiking.
-There is a wide range of trails from easy and flat hikes to very strenuous and everything in between.
-Many are through red rock country, and it’s worth seeing as it’s gorgeous!
+There is a wide range of trails, from easy and flat hikes to very strenuous and everything in between.
+Many are through Red Rock Country, and it’s worth seeing as it’s gorgeous!

 If you don’t have the time or don’t enjoy hiking, you’ll find a lot of pullouts where you can view these stunning buttes.
-Many even have names, like Bell Rock, Cathedral Rock, and even Snoopy Rock.
+Many have names, like Bell Rock, Cathedral Rock, and Snoopy Rock.
 See what you can find!

 Best Hotels in Cottonwood, Arizona